Miss Caribbean UK

 Miss Caribbean UK is an Afro-Caribbean beauty pageant held in the United Kingdom.
 It was created by Clayton Brown and Jacqui Brown in 2014.
 The stated aims of the pageant are to promote, educate, inspire and celebrate the historical and cultural impact of the Caribbean within the United Kingdom.
 The organisation has adopted the slogan "Positively Promoting the Caribbean"™, aiming to inspire, inform and unite all the different Caribbean countries under one umbrella.
 The event uses a pageant to promote, educate, inspire and celebrate the historical and cultural impact of the Caribbean within the United Kingdom.
 The Patron is Barrister and TV personality Shaun Wallace.

-The current Miss Caribbean UK titleholder is Farrah Grant representing Turks and Caicos Islands.
-She was crowned on 28 November 2020 at the Tudor Rose, London.
+The current Miss Caribbean UK titleholder is Zhané Fritz representing Grenada.
+She was crowned on 1 November 2025 at Shaw Theater, London.